Cutting implements and cutting remarks, combined.

 - In The Road to El Dorado:

-Miguel: You fight like my sister!
+Miguel: Oh, you fight like my sister!

 - In Animalympics, when The Contessa confronts the crooked fencer Count Bordeaux:

-Bordeaux: You'll never fence again, Contessa!
+Bordeaux: You'll never fence again!

 Contessa: You've never fenced before!